sammykins777/SamBlog/content/blog/04_08_2020/index.md

 [Codewars]([title](https://www.codewars.com/)) - a place to practice writing algorithms, etc. I only use the training portion so I can get used to accessing arrays and solving the problem it presents.
 Still takes me hours to figure out the most basic problem.

 [execute program](https://www.executeprogram.com/) - is a training platform that uses spaced repetition.
 It helps you let fundamentals sink in by slowing down the learning pace and making you review a lot.
 I've tried Free Code Camp, but that didn't work for me.
-FCC would go over basic concepts and then have you solve a problem immediatly.
+FCC would go over basic concepts and then have you solve a problem immediately.
 The learning curve was steep and I drew a blank when trying to write the solution.
 Execute program seems to be that missing handholding I needed in between.
 This guy in the slack channel of the beginner course I'm taking told me about it.

 I was gonna give you a whole bunch more stuff, but honestly, I've got this delivery service app buzzing in the background and since I need to hustle to keep these bills paid, I gotta go.